Haroon-1/Haroon-1/README.md

-- 👋 Hi, I’m @Haroon-1
+- 👋 Hi, I’m Haroon.
 - 👀 I’m interested in K8s-related projects.
-- 🌱 I’m currently learning the Kubernetes architecture
+- 🌱 I’m currently learning the Kubernetes architecture.
+There may be a shiny Certificate from CNCF here soon which I'm currently working on.
-- 💞️ I’m looking to collaborate on web scraping projects in Python or anything interesting
+- 💞️ I’m looking to collaborate on web scraping projects in Python or anything interesting overall.
-- 📫 Reach me @ haroondogar93@gmail.com / Search me @ Slack with 'Haroon Dogar'
+- 📫 Reach me @ haroondogar93@gmail.com / Search me @ Slack with 'Haroon Dogar' / Or add me on https://www.linkedin.com/in/haroon-dogar/